arktypeio/arktype/pkgs/model/README.md

 `@re-/model` supports many of TypeScript's built-in types and operators, as well as some new ones dedicated exclusively to runtime validation.
 The following sections outline the kinds of definitions available to you when creating a model.

-If you'd like to , we'd love for you to create an issue summarizing your use case.
-Our parser is easy to extend, so you might just see it an upcoming release 🎁
+If there's a type or expression you wish were supported but isn't, we'd love for you to [create a feature request!](https://github.com/re-do/re-po/issues/new) Our parser is easy to extend, so you might just see it an upcoming release 🎁

 ### Objects